U.N. Security Council Meets Over Syrian Strikes

 NIKKI HALEY: The United Kingdom, France and the United States acted not as revenge, not as punishment, not as a symbolic show of force.
 We acted to deter the future use of chemical weapons by holding the Syrian regime responsible for its atrocities against humanity.

-SIMON: And, of course, the strikes occur while international inspectors are still on the ground in Syria.
-Do they continue to do their work?
+SIMON: And of course the strikes have occurred while there are international inspectors who are on the ground in Syria.
+Do they just continue to do their work?

 KELEMEN: Thank you.